swerner1511/Arch-Install-Script/README.md

 # Arch-Install-Script
-A basic archlinux install script for a quick setup.
+A basic archlinux(with gnome de) install script for a quick setup.